MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-multi-step-form.md

 ## Add a conditional step to your multistep form

-If you need to add conditional logic to your multistep form, you first need to identify the condition by adding the Dataverse column logical name and the evaluation you want to perform.
+If you need to add conditional logic to your multistep form, you first need to identify the condition by viewing the Dataverse column logical name and the evaluation you want to perform.
 The logical name of a column can be found by viewing the column configuration in [Data workspace](../configure/data-workspace-tables.md).

 In our example below, we'll check to see if an applicant is pursuing a Masters degree.
 If a user is pursuing an advanced degree, they'll be directed to extra steps.
 Other applicants will skip that step.
 Feel free to add a condition based on your own business processes.

+We will evaluate whether the **Degree Type** field has a value of **Bachelor** or **Master**, represented by the logical name of the field `craxx_degreetype` and the choice values (Master = '124860001').

 Conditional steps are configured in the [Portal Management app](../configure/portal-management-app.md).